Frank Wedekind: Adaptations

 The "Lulu" plays formed the basis for G. W. Pabst's acclaimed silent film Pandora's Box (1929), starring Louise Brooks as Lulu, and also Alban Berg's opera Lulu (1937), which is considered to be one of the masterpieces of twentieth-century opera.
 Walerian Borowczyk based his 1980 film Lulu on these plays.
-Currently the plays are being adapted into comics by John Linton Roberson.
-They also form the basis for the 2011 album Lulu, a collaboration between the rock musician Lou Reed and the heavy metal band Metallica.Hidalla was used as a source for a libretto by Franz Schreker, intended to be set by Alexander von Zemlinsky, but later set by Schreker himself in 1915 as the opera Die Gezeichneten.Der Kammersänger was adapted by composer Hugo Weisgall for his English-language opera The Tenor.
+The plays were adapted into comic books by John Linton Roberson, published in 2013 and 2020.
+They also form the basis for the 2011 album Lulu, a collaboration between the rock musician Lou Reed and the heavy metal band Metallica.

+Hidalla was used as a source for a libretto by Franz Schreker, intended to be set by Alexander von Zemlinsky, but later set by Schreker himself in 1915 as the opera Die Gezeichneten.

+Der Kammersänger was adapted by composer Hugo Weisgall for his English-language opera The Tenor.

 Wedekind's symbolist novella Mine-Haha, or On the Bodily Education of Young Girls (1903) was the basis for the films Innocence (2004) by Lucile Hadžihalilović and The Fine Art of Love (2005) by John Irvin.

 In 2006, Frühlings Erwachen was adapted into the successful Broadway musical Spring Awakening.